baharmon/3d-modeling-course/terrain-modeling.md

 Delete the original zipped folders.

+###Create a Geodatabase for Your Project

 Start ARC CATALOG.

-Click `Connect to Folder` button.
+Click `Connect to Folder` button:

+![alt text](https://github.com/baharmon/3d-modeling-course/blob/master/images/arcmap/Lecture%201/arccatalog_connect_to_folder.png)

 Browse to your username.
-Create a new folder for this data.
+Create a new folder for this data. (_Option to connect to your downloads folder here as well to navigate easily to your files you downloaded_)

-![alt text](https://github.com/baharmon/3d-modeling-course/blob/master/images/arcmap/Lecture%201/arccatalog_connect_to_folder.png)

 Right click in or on new folder > New > File Geodatabase > name your file `baton_rouge.gdb`